cseanburns/electronic_resource_mgmt/lectures/08-workflow.md

 everyday realities.
 We will follow up on this next week when we begin to read more about the market and the economics of electronic resources.
-For example, in our Anderson readings this week, we learn about the CORE standard, or the [Cost of Resource Exchange][2] standard, that was developed by NISO and that brings together three aspects of our previous discussions: software, funds, and interoperability.
+For example, in our Anderson readings this week, we learn about the CORE standard, or the [Cost of Resource Exchange][cost_exchange] standard, that was developed by NISO and that brings together three aspects of our previous discussions: software, funds, and interoperability.
 Here the CORE standard is simply a standard that enables ILS and ERM systems to communicate costs of electronic resources between each other, and its existence hints at the pressures librarians have had in having to deal with complex budget issues.
 Although this is not touched on in these articles, the current pandemic will make these issues more complicated for libraries.

 We have already discussed standardization.
 While we spent time discussing technical standards, we also learned about TERMS, an attempt to standardize the